NVIDIA/NVFlare/docs/user_guide/overview.rst

 Start: Instructions for each participant to start running FL with their startup kits
 ************************************************************************************

 .. attention:: Please always safeguard .key files!
+These are the critical keys for secure communication!

 Federated learning server ($SERVER_NAME.zip)
 ============================================